-If you need instant relief, another technique worth looking into is heel lifts to change the load through your Achilles tendon.
+If you need instant relief, another technique worth looking into is heel lifts or bracing to change the load through your Achilles tendon.
 Another idea is looking into the best shoes for Achilles Tendonitis – as these will have an impact on recovery!

 Low-Dye Taping For Achilles Tendonitis:

 Measure a piece of tape that will fit all the way around your foot in this manner.
 When you have the right length, cut or rip the tape and use this piece first.

 Start on the top of your foot near the knuckle of the big toe.
 As you wrap the tape around the inside of your foot, gently increase the arch of the foot with your free hand.
 You don’t want to overdo this part, just a subtle increase in arch – otherwise it will be painful to walk on.

 Continue to wrap that first piece behind the heel and all the way up the outside of the foot, finishing near the knuckle of your little toe.

 Once the first piece is done, measure three little pieces that will span the bottom of the foot.

 Start the first little piece near the 5th knuckle, on your first strip of tape.
 You are going to pull the tape under your foot and gently pull up as you connect the tape on the other side.

 Repeat this process with the next tape but start further down the foot.
 I usually overlap the tape by about half.
 You repeat this process again with the third piece of tape.